MetaGAD: Meta Representation Adaptation for Few-Shot Graph Anomaly Detection: Methodology

 \section{Methodology}

-In this section, we introduce the architecture of the {\m}, and present the technique of meta-transfer learning.
-At the end of this section, We discuss about the important intuitions of {\m}.
-An overview of the {\m} is illustrated in Figure~\ref{fig:framework}.
+To solve the few-shot graph anomaly detection, we propose a new framework {\m} as shown in the Figure~\ref{fig:framework}. {\m} learns to adapt the node representations from self-supervised learning to maximally facilitate few-shot supervised learning.
+Upon the proposed meta-learning algorithm, the meta-learner, Representation Adaptation Network (RAN), learns to adapt the raw representations to the anomaly-aware representation and largely overcomes the overfitting issue, using the feedback from validation loss.
+The target model, anomaly detector, can precisely detect anomalous nodes based on the adapted representation.

-\subsection{The Framework of {\m}}
+\subsection{The Framework of {\m}.}

-In this subsection, we present the details of the proposed framework {\m} for few-shot graph anomaly detection.
-To better leverage both a large number of unlabeled nodes and the limited labeled anomalies for graph anomaly detection, we propose a framework to utilize the power of graph self-supervised learning and few-shot supervised learning.
-Our framework consists of four major components: (1) graph encoder, (2) representation adaptation network, (3) anomaly detector, and (4) few-shot graph anomaly detection.

-\textbf{Graph Encoder.} To learn effective node representation from graphs, we built upon multi-layer GNNs.
-In general, GNN has a message-passing mechanism to aggregate attributes from local neighbourhood, and it can transform high-dimension features to low-dimension network embedding.
-GCN has been widely used due to its usability and efficacy~\cite{kipf2016semi}.
-Formally, GCN is described as:
+In order to leverage a large number of unlabeled nodes to facilitate the supervised learning with few-shot anomalies, we propose a framework {\m} including three major components: (1) a graph encoder, (2) a representation adaptation network, and (3) an anomaly detector. \\\textbf{Graph Encoder.} To learn effective node representation from the graph, we utilize Graph Neural Networks (GNNs) to extract structure and feature information of the graph.
+In general, GNNs have a message-passing mechanism to aggregate attributes from local neighbourhood, and they can transform high-dimension features to low-dimension network embedding.
+The multi-layer GNNs can be stacked as a graph encoder to further strengthen capability.
+Formally, the graph encoder is described as: